Everything You Need to Know About Peaches

 - Peaches will discolour quickly after being cut, so if you aren’t combining them with something acidic, such as lemon juice or salad dressing, quickly dip the fruit in water with a squeeze of lemon and drain well.

 - Sniff a peach for ripeness.
 If they are ripe, they’ll smell sweet.

 - For the most flavour, peaches are best enjoyed ripe, at room temperature.

-- Peaches add great sweetness to smoothies, oatmeal, etc.
+- Peaches add great natural sweetness to smoothies, oatmeal, etc.